 I use a piece of cloth to wipe over the buttons instead of pushing every single one.

-Most of my tries ended up here.
-All following events are much easier and less risky.
+Most of my attempts ended up here.

 You have to hit the run buttons in turn to strike the beginning of the blue bar with the arrow.